srishti-3/CS322M-230108055/RVX10/README.md

 vvp simv

-Check output.
+5.Check output.
 If correct, you should see:
 Simulation succeeded